neurolib-dev/neurolib/README.md

 ## Whole-brain modeling

 Typically, in whole-brain modeling, diffusion tensor imaging (DTI) is used to infer the structural connectivity (the connection strength) between different brain areas.
 In a DTI scan, the direction of the diffusion of molecules is measured across the whole brain.
 Using [tractography](https://en.wikipedia.org/wiki/Tractography), this information can yield the distribution of axonal fibers in the brain that connect distant brain areas, called the connectome.
 Together with an atlas that divides the brain into distinct areas, a matrix can be computed that encodes how many fibers go from one area to another, the so-called structural connectivity (SC) matrix.
-This matrix acts as an adjacency matrix of the brain network.
+This matrix defines the coupling strengths between brain areas and acts as an adjacency matrix of the brain network.
 The length of the fibers determine the signal transmission delay between all brain areas.
 When the structural data is combined with a computational model of the neuronal activity of the cortex, we can create a dynamical model of the whole brain.

 The resulting whole-brain model consists of interconnected brain areas, with each brain area having their internal neural dynamics.
-The simulated neural activity is used to simulate hemodynamic [BOLD](https://en.wikipedia.org/wiki/Blood-oxygen-level-dependent_imaging) activity using the Balloon-Windkessel model.
-The simulated BOLD activity is used to compute correlations of activity between all brain areas, the so called [resting state functional connectivity](https://en.wikipedia.org/wiki/Resting_state_fMRI#Functional), which can be fitted to empirical fMRI data.
+The neural activity is used to simulate hemodynamic [BOLD](https://en.wikipedia.org/wiki/Blood-oxygen-level-dependent_imaging) activity using the Balloon-Windkessel model, which can be compared to empirical fMRI data.
+The simulated BOLD activity is used to compute correlations of activity between all brain areas, the so called [resting state functional connectivity](https://en.wikipedia.org/wiki/Resting_state_fMRI#Functional), which can then be fitted to empirical fMRI resting-state data.

 Below is an animation of the neuronal activity of a whole-brain model plotted on a brain.